isotoma/isotoma.recipe.apache/README.rst

     The filename of the template file to use, if you do not wish to use the default configfile
-    The name of the config file written by the recipe, defaults to "apache.cfg" in the part directory sslca
+    The name of the config file written by the recipe, defaults to "apache.cfg" in the part directory ssl
+    Should ssl be on or off.
+By default this isn't needed, setting the ssl options is enough to turn it on.
+Useful to force SSL off, even if your base buildout set defaults. sslca
     A list of full pathnames to certificate authority certificate files sslcert